 You’ll need to provide:

-- A translated and notarized copy of the marriage certificate
+- Apostilled/legalized and officially translated copy of the marriage certificate

-- A copy of your passport (if you are the non-Croatian)
+- Copy of your passport (if you are non-Croatian)

-- Proof of citizenship (if you are the Croatian)
+- Proof of citizenship (if you are a Croatian)

-How to apply for temporary residency as the spouse of a Croatian
+Below are all the steps you must go through to apply for temporary residency as a non-EU/EEA spouse of a Croatian citizen.

-First, prepare for your application by gathering the necessary documents.
+First, gather all the necessary documents.
 You’ll need:

 - Registered address where you reside with your spouse in Croatia